 The Parking Brake Switch (7) is used to engage and disengage the parking brake.
-Press the bottom of the switch to engage the parking brake.
-Press the top of the switch to disengage the parking brake.
-When the brake is engaged the switch will illuminate.
-The parking brake must be in park before the engine will start.
-The park brake must be applied before outriggers will function.
+Press the top of the switch to engage the brake and the bottom of the switch to disengage the brake.
+The park brake must be engaged for operation of outriggers and to allow engine to start.